JuliaLang/julia/doc/manual/noteworthy-differences.rst

   ``ans`` is not set when Julia code is run in non-interactive mode.
 - Julia's ``type``\ s do not support dynamically adding fields at runtime, unlike MATLAB's ``class``\ es.
 Instead, use a :obj:`Dict`.
+- In Julia each module has its own global scope/namespace, whereas in Matlab there is just one global scope.

 Noteworthy differences from R
 -----------------------------